slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

     avatar: string|null
 }
 ```
+Would it mean something different to you?

+Functionally, they relatively the same.
+Why use one form over the other and does it matter?

+There is a sizable difference in [semantic meaning](#what-do-i-mean-by-semantic-meaning) and by the end of the article, you will be able to tell the difference between these declarations and when to use which with discernment to help the next person reading your code.

 <div  style="width:316px;margin-left: auto; margin-right: auto">
     <p style="margin-left: auto; margin-right: auto; text-align: center">"Forget Everything You Think You Know" - Ancient One</p>